SorinIulianC/Shopify-Liquid-Snippets/README.md

 # Shopify-Liquid-Snippets

-Collection of shopify liquids snippets and tricks.
+Collection of shopify liquids snippets and shopify theme tricks.